liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

 1. Examine the file's JSON elements and nested values.

+   This contains the object data used to create a client extension payload, once added to an `items` array block.

 Great!
 By successfully exporting one of Clarity's object definitions and exploring its JSON structure, you've completed the crucial first steps for preparing a batch client extension.
 Next, you'll learn how to package exported files from Clarity's Distributor Management app into a batch client extension.

 ## Exercise 3a: Preparing Clarity's Distributor Management App Payload